CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-dotNET-App-Modernization.md

 2. **Azure API issue**:

-   - Due to recent changes in Azure api's, azure API's are taking some additional time to fetch the details of the resources .
-The validation steps might fail initially for the lab, if you re-run the steps again after 30-45 minutes later then it will succeed if there will be no configuration related issue with lab steps you performed.
+   - Due to recent changes in Azure API's, Azure API's are taking some additional time to fetch the details of the resources.
+The validation steps for the lab may fail at first, but if you re-run them after 30-45 minutes, they will get succeed if there are no configuration related issues with the lab steps you performed.